decentraland/adr/RFC/RFC-9-on-chain-validators.md

 #### Wearables & Emotes

 Each entity has a `wearables` and `emotes` in the property `entity->metadata->avatars`.
 Wearables are being stored with an array format like `[wearable_urn_1, wearable_item_urn_2, ..., wearable_urn_N]` and Emotes as an array as well but with objects `[{slot: 1, urn: wave}, {slot: 2, urn: emote_item_urn_1}]`.
-They are stored with the item's urn instead of the NFT itself urn.
+Profiles are stored with the item's urn instead of the NFT itself urn.
 E.g: `urn:decentraland:matic:collections-v2:0x875146d1d26e91c80f25f5966a84b098d3db1fc8:1` (item); `urn:decentraland:matic:collections-v2:0x875146d1d26e91c80f25f5966a84b098d3db1fc8:1:1` (token id/NFT).
 Checking if a user has a specific item doesn't scale.
 The ERC721 standard has a method `ownerOf(tokenId: uint256)` to check who is the owner of the NFT.
 All the profiles are using only item ids instead of the specific NFT. _Remember that NFTs are items kind for Decentraland Collections_.
 To perform on-chain checks we should perform some changes to how we save profiles and how to validate old profile deployments.

-- Old Profile Deployments: Use the Decentraland Address to signal profile deployments in order to consider them as valid without the need to perform further validations.
+- Old Profile Deployments: Use the Decentraland Address to signal profile deployments in order to consider them valid without the need to perform further validations.

-- New Profile Deployments: Create a new ADR + set a date to make it effective to start receiving profiles with extended urn with the token id at the end.
+- New Profile Deployments: Create a new ADR + set a date to make it effective to start receiving profiles with an extended urn with the token id at the end.
 This implies changes in the Explorer, Kernel, Catalysts and URN Resolver.
 New urn resolvers

   - `decentraland:{protocol}:collections-v1:{contract(0x[a-fA-F0-9]+)}:{itemName}`
   - `decentraland:{protocol}:collections-v1:{collection-name}:{itemName}`